Roneat thung

 The roneat thung or roneat thum (រនាតធុង) is a low-pitched xylophone used in the Khmer classical music of Cambodia.
-It is built in the shape of a curved, rectangular shaped boat.
+It is built in the shape of a curved, rectangular boat.
 This instrument plays an important part in the Pinpeat ensemble.
 The roneat Thung is placed on the left of the roneat ek, a higher-pitched xylophone.
 The Roneat Thung is analogous to the ranat thum of Thai.

 Etymology

 Roneat means xylophone where thung literally mean [wooden] container in Khmer.
 This may derived from the shape of this type of xylophone which shaped like a rectangular wooden container.

 Terry E. Miller and Sean Williams in their book The Garland Handbook of Southeast Asian Music, Roneat Thung is better called Roneat thomm/ thum which literally means "large xylophone".
 This name may designates the fact that roneat thum's resonator and note bars are larger and longer than those of roneat ek.